-The CDC recommends everyone 6 months of age and older to get a yearly flu shot.
-If you have questions about whether the flu vaccine is right for your patients, or family and even yourself, we encourage you to research the facts and utilize our resources for HCW.
+The CDC recommends everyone 6 months of age and older to get a yearly flu vaccine.
+If you have questions about whether the flu vaccine is right for your patients, or family and even yourself, we encourage you to research the facts and utilize our resources.

-The flu shot is a yearly shot to help you build immunity, each year, to the the active strains of influenza for the season.
-To learn more about the flu vaccine, what is happening with flu season this year and more visit What You Should Know for the 2015-2016 Influenza Season.
+The flu vaccine is a yearly vaccine to help you build immunity, each year, to the the active strains of influenza for the season.
+To learn more about the flu vaccine, what is happening with flu season this year and more visit Arizona Dept. of Public Health influenza web page.

 Where to go for your shots has information and resources for you to locate a vaccine for yourself and other family members.
 You can also call your doctor or visit your local pharmacy to see if they carry and cover the flu vaccine or other vaccines you may need.